 An Insider’s Letter About Michael Jackson’s women.
 THE PRICE OF A MISSING ENQUIRER

 Recently a reader sent us a link to a source that sells old (back) issues of the National Enquirer.
-His idea is that the letter by Michael’s aide we’ve been lately analyzing could not be published on June 12, 2004 as there was no newspaper issue on that date.
-The reader implies that for this reason the letter cannot be authentic.
+His idea is that the letter by Michael’s aide we’ve been analyzing could not be published on June 12, 2004 as there was no newspaper issue on that date.
+The reader implies that this is the reason why the letter cannot be authentic.

-I absolutely disagree but am still thankful to the naysayer even despite his visibly negative motives.
-The links he has sent will help us to reach for the truth and this is all that matters in the long run.
+I absolutely disagree but am still thankful to the naysayer even despite his obviously negative motives.
+The links he sent us will help to reach for the truth and this is all that matters.

 Why will the links be helpful?

-Because the gossip of National Enquirer is available in physical copies only and does not have an internet equivalent.
-However it was the internet version of the Enquirer’s message board where the insider’s letter was said to be found.
-I myself was unable to find traces of it and now that the naysayer has sent us some links we finally have proof that the letter was indeed placed on the internet version of this tabloid.
+Because the National Enquirer is available in physical copies only and seems to have no internet equivalent, however it was the internet version of the Enquirer’s message board where the insider’s letter was found.
+I myself was unable to find traces of it and now that the naysayer has sent us some links we finally have proof that the letter was indeed placed on the internet version of the tabloid.